GimmeSpoon/pytorch_DDP_template/readme.md

 master_port = '8888'
 ```
 Above setting describes that 2 Machines have 4 GPUs, and the others have 2 of them.
-In this case you have to set `gpu_per_proc` to 4 in node 0, 1, and 2 in node 2, 3.
+In this case you have to execute scripts with node equal to 0, 1 on machines with 4 GPUs,
+and others with node 2, 3 on machines with 2 GPUs.

 ```python
 nnode = 1